A Human-in-the-Loop Confidence-Aware Failure Recovery Framework for Modular Robot Policies: Robot-Assisted Bite Acquisition Experiments

 \section{Robot-Assisted Bite Acquisition Experiments}

 Our real robot experiments use a robot-assisted bite acquisition architecture with $N = 4$ modules: food type identification (GPT-4o), bounding box selection (GroundingDINO), skill selection (GPT-4o), and skill parameter selection (RT-1).
 The first three modules are VLMs, while the skill selection module is a VLA.
-Food type identification and skill selection support learning from feedback via retrieval-augmented generation (RAG) (architecture and RAG details in Appendix \ref{sec:bite-acq-baseline}).
-We develop calibrated confidence scores for each module using a population-based interval procedure (detailed in Appendix \ref{sec:calibration-data-confidence-intervals}-\ref{subsec:calibrated-confidence-scores}).
-We estimate module query costs using a predictive workload model from prior work \cite{banerjee2024ask} (Appendix \ref{app:workload-model}).
+Food type identification and skill selection support learning from feedback via retrieval-augmented generation (RAG) (architecture and RAG details in App. \appref{sec:bite-acq-baseline}).
+We develop calibrated confidence scores for each module using a population-based interval procedure (detailed in App. \appref{sec:calibration-data-confidence-intervals}-\ref{subsec:calibrated-confidence-scores}).
+We estimate module query costs using a predictive workload model from prior work \cite{banerjee2024ask} (App. \appref{app:workload-model}).

-To select a module selector and query algorithm for bite acquisition, we adopt the recommendation from the closest synthetic setting as follows.
-We use the $N{=}10$ setting to approximate system scale; we model bite acquisition as non-redundant (all-AND), since all modules must be correct for success (Sec. \ref{sec:problem-formulation}); we use the confidence value setting $(1, 0.1)$ to match our binary calibrated module confidence scores (Appendix \ref{subsec:calibrated-confidence-scores}); we select $q_i{=} 0.32$ to match the empirical mean of workload model predictions; we assume $c_{\text{expert}}{=}1.0$ as expert feedback is available for all modules.
-Based on these conditions (Sec. \ref{sec:synthetic-results}), along with the query cost variance experiments (Sec. \ref{sec:synthetic-results-hetero}), we use the \textsc{GraphQuery} module selector with the \textsc{Query-Until-Confident-Workload-Aware} querying algorithm, which performed best in \textit{Total Timesteps} and \textit{Task Cost}.\footnote{While \textsc{GraphQuery} and \textsc{BruteForce} were equally competitive, \textsc{BruteForce} produced false-positive queries with our binary confidence scores.
+To select a module selector and querying algorithm for bite acquisition, we adopt the recommendation from the closest synthetic setting: we use $N{=}10$ to approximate system scale; we model bite acquisition as non-redundant (all-AND) as all modules must be correct for success (Sec. \ref{sec:problem-formulation}); we use the confidence setting $(1, 0.1)$ to match our binary calibrated module confidence scores (App. \appref{subsec:calibrated-confidence-scores}); we select $q_i{=} 0.32$ to match the empirical mean of workload model predictions; we assume $c_{\text{expert}}{=}1.0$ as expert feedback is available for all modules.
+Under these conditions (Sec. \ref{sec:synthetic-results}) and the heterogeneity experiments (Sec. \ref{sec:synthetic-results-hetero}), we use \textsc{GraphQuery} and \textsc{Query-Until-Confident-Workload-Aware}, which minimized \textit{Total Timesteps} and \textit{Task Cost}.\footnote{While \textsc{GraphQuery} and \textsc{BruteForce} were equally competitive, \textsc{BruteForce} produced false-positive queries with our binary confidence scores.
 We chose \textsc{Query-until-Confident-Workload-Aware} over \textsc{Query-until-Confident} for better generalization to time-varying workload.}